(III) A wheel with rotational inertia I = 1/2 MR² about its horiz... | Channels for Pearson+

 Rotational Inertia

-Rotational inertia, or moment of inertia (I), quantifies an object's resistance to changes in its rotational motion.
+Rotational inertia, or moment of inertia, quantifies an object's resistance to changes in its rotational motion.
 It depends on the mass distribution relative to the axis of rotation.
-For a solid disk, the formula I = 1/2 MR² indicates that the inertia increases with mass (M) and the square of the radius (R).
-Understanding this concept is crucial for analyzing how the wheel behaves when it starts rolling.
+For a solid disk, the formula is I = 1/2 MR², where M is mass and R is radius.
+Understanding this concept is crucial for analyzing how the wheel behaves when subjected to torque and angular acceleration.

 Recommended video: